-Allowances are payments that sit outside of the TR as TR+allowances (TRA).
+Allowances are payments that sit outside of TR as TR plus allowances.
 They cover payments for working conditions, qualifications and work-related expenses.
-The availability and eligibility for allowances depend on specific conditions provided under an employees employment instrument, and for particular circumstances of specific positions.
+The availability of, and eligibility for, allowances depends on specific conditions provided under an employee’s employment instrument, and particular circumstances of positions.

 Movement in remuneration components

-Figure 2.1 shows the annual proportional change in median Base Salary for non-SES and SES employees over the last five years.
+Figure 2.1 shows the annual proportional change in median weighted Base Salaries for non-SES and SES employees over the last five years.
 This measure weights the average headcount in consecutive years upon the median Base Salary.

 Median Base Salaries increased across all classifications in 2019, except the APS 1 classification.
 Base Salary increases for non-SES classifications have been influenced by general wage increases in enterprise agreements.
 Base Salary increases for SES were higher than for non-SES classifications.
 SES increases have been influenced by a repackaging of benefits into Base Salary for some employees.